openhab/openhab1-addons/bundles/binding/org.openhab.binding.zibase/README.md

 Rollershutter KitchenShutter	<rollershutter>	{ zibase="RCV,G9,CHACON"}
 ```

-Order Shutter to open depending on a light sensor in a rule :
+Order Shutter to open depending on a light sensor in a rule:

 ```
 rule "open kitchen shutter if it is the morning"